This post was published in Doors & Hardware

 What determines the direction in which a door must swing?

-According to the 2009 edition of the International Building Code (2015: 1010.1.2, 2012 and 2009: 1008.1.2), if a door is a required egress door, it generally needs to be a swinging door that is hung on hinges or pivots.
+According to the International Building Code (2015: 1010.1.2, 2012 and 2009: 1008.1.2), if a door is a required egress door, it generally needs to be a swinging door that is hung on hinges or pivots.
 A clarification was added in the 2021 edition addressing balanced doors.
 There are several exceptions to this requirement, which would allow a different type of door to be used in certain applications: